lluppesms/bicep.container.registry/readme.md

 Alternatively, you can set up a pipeline that will push automatically publish any bicep file changes to the container registry whenever they are committed to the Bicep folder.

-The [publish-bicep-modules-to-registry.yml](./azdo/pipelines/publish-bicep-modules-to-registry.yml) set up to to exactly that using a PowerShell script.
-Once it's set up, it will trigger whenever you check code into your repository.
+The [publish-bicep-modules-to-registry.yml](./azdo/pipelines/publish-bicep-modules-to-registry.yml) set up to do exactly that using a PowerShell script.
+Once it's set up, it will trigger whenever you check code into the main branch of your repository.
 The pipeline needs two variables defined when you register it: registryName and serviceConnectionName.

-This pipeline also uses the [Microsoft Secure DevOps Scan](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.microsoft-security-devops-azdevops) extension, which must be installed in your Azure DevOps Organization before running the pipeline.
-This extension will scan the code for security vulnerabilities and provide a report.
+This pipeline also optionally uses the [Microsoft Secure DevOps Scan](https://marketplace.visualstudio.com/items?itemName=ms-securitydevops.microsoft-security-devops-azdevops) extension, which must be installed in your Azure DevOps Organization before running the pipeline.
+This extension will scan the Bicep code for security vulnerabilities and provide a report.

 ---